-Treatment of Traumatic Injuries and Replantation
+Treatment of Traumatic Dental Injuries and Replantation

-Out in the real world, people of any age may experience a traumatic dental injury in an accident or during a sports-related injury.
+Out in the real world, people of any age may experience traumatic dental injuries in an accident or during a sports-related injury.
 Chipped teeth account for most dental injuries, followed by dislodged or knocked-out teeth, which are more severe injuries.
 It’s a good idea to seek an immediate examination by a dentist or an endodontist to get prompt treatment.
 Surrounding teeth or structures may be affected, requiring a thorough dental exam.